-Finding the right work-life balance is way easier said than done, especially given the majority of us are still working from home.
+Finding the right work-life balance is way easier said than done, especially given the majority of us are still working from home, whether that is part of the week, or all week long.
 Before we get into ways to set boundaries and limitations, it’s worth noting that just like when we were all going into the office, some workdays will be longer than others, and that’s completely OK as long as extended hours don’t become a habit.
 The most important thing is finding what works for your role and lifestyle and that you fully shut off once you “clock out” for the day.

-Ahead, we’re sharing ways to help make sure you’re sticking to standard office hours and hopefully separating work and “me” time as best as you can during this time.
+Ahead, we’re sharing ways to help make sure you’re sticking to standard office hours and hopefully separating work and “me” time as best as you can.

 Avoid looking at emails right when you wake up.